Menopause is a natural stage in a woman’s life

 Types of menopause 1

-• premature (before age 40)
+• Premature menopause (before age 40)

-• early (ages 40–44)
+• Early menopause (ages 40–44)

-• timely (ages 45–55)
+• Typical menopause (ages 45–55)

-• late (after age 55)
+• Late menopause (after age 55)

-Iatrogenic or secondary menopause results from bilateral oophorectomy (removal of both ovaries), chemotherapy, or radiation therapy.
+Iatrogenic or secondary menopause occurs as a result of bilateral oophorectomy (removal of both ovaries), chemotherapy, or radiation therapy.

-48,8 y. o.
+48,8 y. o

 average age at which menopause occurs worldwide 1